Ebla–biblical controversy: Yahweh

-Among Pettinato's controversial claims, he suggested that there was a change in the theophoric names shown in many of the tablets from El to Yah, indicated in the example of the transition from Mika'il to Mikaya.
+Among Pettinato's controversial claims, he suggested that there was a change in the theophoric names shown in many of the tablets from -el to -ia, indicated in the example of the transition from Mika'il to Mikaya.
 This change is represented by the cuneiform sign NI (𒉌), which Pettinato read as ya, he regards this as evidence for an early use of the divine name Yah, however, Pettinato does not conclude that this is the same as the Israelite God Yahweh (YHWH).
 Jean Bottéro has suggested that this shift may instead indicate the Akkadian god Ea (Ia).

-On the other hand, both Archi (at first) and Anson Rainey, have suggested that the -ya is actually a diminutive ending used in shortened forms of personal names, while Hans-Peter Müller has argued that the cuneiform sign NI should be interpreted in this case as a short for NI-NI (𒉌𒉌) and read as í-lí which mean My God, a view that Archi has since adopted with a modification, his reading of NI being íl (god).
+On the other hand, both Archi (at first) and Anson Rainey, have suggested that the -ya is actually a diminutive ending used in shortened forms of personal names, while Hans-Peter Müller has argued that the cuneiform sign NI should be interpreted in this case as an abbreviation for NI-NI (𒉌𒉌) and read as í-lí which mean My God, a view that Archi has since adopted with a modification, his reading of NI being íl (god).
 No list of gods or offerings mentions a deity by the name of Ya, and the connection with Yahweh is largely rejected today by scholars.